 - It fails to provide any kind of complete text search API.

-- It’s not easier to process unit test.
-The other limitation of GAE is that it’s not capable of easily resolving the root cause issues and also doesn’t support add SSL to site.
+- It’s not easier to process unit tests.
+The other limitation of GAE is that it’s not capable of easily resolving the root cause issues, and also doesn’t support adding SSL to the site.

 - GAE is also not capable of tweaking server software.

-- Parse is extremely simple to use and enjoys having a popularity and the market demand.
+- Parse is extremely simple to use and has great market demand.

 - Parse automates image cache performance.
 It also includes automatic email verification and password resets.

-- It makes development quick; thanks to Parse class that displays data in table.
+- It makes development quick; thanks to Parse class that displays data in tables.
 On the other hand, TableViewController or PFQuery is fast.

 - Parse free tier lets you do many important things.
-One can avail features like push notification to approximately 1 million devices monthly, with zero amount of money.
+One can avail features like push notification to approximately 1 million devices monthly at no cost.

 - Parse includes SDKs for every platform and can easily handle desktop apps, mobile apps, etc.